 - You can also replace vinegar with an eco-friendly laundry detergent or water and environmentally friendly dish soap.

 Grass stains are tricky and while all these tips can help lighten the grass stain, but it’s always best to consult an expert.
-The easiest solution is to bring your laundry to Mulberrys.
-We’re up for the challenge and our stain experts will use eco-friendly solutions to get your clothes fresh and clean.
+The easiest solution is to bring your clothing to any Mulberrys locations in Minneapolis or San Francisco and one of our stain removal experts will promptly take care of your grass stain for you.
+We’re up for the challenge and we’ll use eco-friendly solutions to get your clothes fresh and clean.
 We can help you keep your clothes extra clean this spring!

 Want to learn more about treating the different types of stains?
 Watch this short video.